Aliases for LGALS8 Gene

 This gene encodes a member of the galectin family.
 Galectins are beta-galactoside-binding animal lectins with conserved carbohydrate recognition domains.
 The galectins have been implicated in many essential functions including development, differentiation, cell-cell adhesion, cell-matrix interaction, growth regulation, apoptosis, and RNA splicing.
 This gene is widely expressed in tumoral tissues and seems to be involved in integrin-like cell interactions.
 Alternatively spliced transcript variants encoding different isoforms have been identified. [provided by RefSeq, Jul 2008]

 GeneCards Summary for LGALS8 Gene

 LGALS8 (Galectin 8) is a Protein Coding gene.
-Diseases associated with LGALS8 include Cholesteatoma and Prostatic Hypertrophy.
-GO annotations related to this gene include carbohydrate binding.
+Diseases associated with LGALS8 include Cholesteatoma Of Middle Ear and Prostatic Hypertrophy.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding.
 An important paralog of this gene is LGALS4.